-Food and drink are allowed in the academic classrooms of McClain Hall, Dryer Hall, and First National Hall at the discretion of the individual instructor.
-However, food and drink are not allowed in computer labs, science labs, and the library.
+Food and drink are allowed in the academic classrooms of Dryer Hall, First National Hall, McClain Hall and the Health Science Building at the discretion of the individual instructor.
+However, food and drink are not allowed in the computer labs, science labs, and the library.

-Food and drink are allowed in the conference rooms of McClain Hall, First National Hall, Dryer Hall, and the Health Sciences Building.
+Food and drink are allowed in the conference rooms of Dryer Hall, First National Hall, McClain Hall and the Health Science Building.

-Food and drink are allowed in the lobbies of the four academic buildings for formal events that have been scheduled with the Office of Administrative Affairs.
+Food and drink are allowed in the lobbies of the five (5) academic buildings for formal events that have been scheduled with Office of Administrative Affairs.